Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

 Server Usage Instructions
 =========================
-This document provides the configuration details to accessing servers available to Lab RoCoCo's PhD students, along with usage instructions and guidelines.
+This document provides the configuration details to accessing servers available to the Lab RoCoCo, along with usage instructions and guidelines.

 Resources
 ---------